openfaas/faas/CONTRIBUTING.md

     If you see an issue which does not have a response or does not have a resolution, it does not mean that it is not important, or that it is being ignored.
 It simply means it has not been worked on by a volunteer yet.

     Please take responsibility for following up on your Issues if you feel further action is required.

+    If you are a business using OpenFaaS and need timely and attentive responses, then you should purchase Enterprise Support from OpenFaaS Ltd.

 * What is the SLA for my Pull Request?